-Macroeconomic theory is constituted by the explanatory relations of interdependent velocitous phenomena to one another.
+Macroeconomic Field Theory is constituted by the explanatory relations of interdependent velocitous phenomena to one another.
 The relations are correlations, thus the terms are correlatives.
 The terms in the relations are linked or “yoked” inextricably to one another so as to implicitly and mutually define one another; and each term of the general explanation is denoted as an “explanatory conjugate.”
 Cum-iugum!

 … verification is of formulations, and formulations state

 - the relations of things to our senses, and

 - the relations of things to one another.

 … Pure or explanatory conjugates, … are correlatives defined implicitly by empirically established correlations, functions, laws, theories, systems.
 [CWL 3, 79-80/101-103 ]